 3e – Elan Wethers

->

-> Wethers - castrated male sheep were once traditionally kept as a key part of the mountain flock in the Elan area.
+Wethers - castrated male sheep were once traditionally kept as a key part of the mountain flock in the Elan Links area.
 Wethers are tougher than the ewes and are able to guide the flock to safety or to find food in the hard winter months.
 For this reason they are known locally as ‘the kings of the mountain’.
 Recently, the lack of a defined market for wethers has seen the loss of this type of animal from our hills.
-However, wether meat is delicious and in this project we will pilot its promotion through outlets such as Elan’s visitor centre.
+However, wether meat is delicious and in this project we will pilot its promotion through local outlets such as Elan’s visitor centre and local hotels.
 The project will see if sustainably produced wether meat production could become a component of Elan’s farming systems and local farming culture once again.

 Furthermore the Woodland Project (1c) within the Elan Links programme has identified a need to re-introduce grazing in a number of broadleaved woodlands to help control ground vegetation.
 It is proposed that wethers, as stronger animals, could have a role to play without becoming entangled in briars.